LiveHelperChat/doc/docs/integrating.md

 fastcgi_read_timeout 180s;

 ```
-You need also set domain in live helper chat settins, Live help configuration (tab), chat configuration, misc (tab) then compile the filed: Domains where script can be embedded.
+You need also set domain in live helper chat settings, live help configuration (tab), chat configuration, misc (tab) then compile the filed: domains where script can be embedded.
 E.g example.com, google.com

 ### How to make automatic status change for frontend visitors?